logicalperson0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3 The file 2-groups to print all users in the group

 4 The file 3-new_owner to change ownership of a file to betty

+5 The file 4-empty to create a empty file